 9. Automotive Safety Integrity Level (ASIL)-oriented and safety-oriented analysis

-This important part deals with requirements decomposition with respect to ASIL tailoring, criteria for coexistence of elements, analysis of dependent failures, and safety analysis.
-ASIL is a key component for ISO 26262 compliance because it seeks to specify the consequences of a failure to the driver and associated road users based on a combination of the probability of exposure.
+This important part deals with requirements decomposition with respect to ASIL tailoring, criteria for the coexistence of elements, analysis of dependent failures, and safety analysis.
+ASIL is a key component of ISO 26262 compliance because it seeks to specify the consequences of a failure to the driver and associated road users based on a combination of the severity, exposure and controllability of the vehicle operating scenario.
 Depending on the severity of the consequences, safety requirements are assigned an ASIL of A, B, C, or D, with D being used for the most safety-critical requirements.

 10. Guideline on ISO 26262